abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/benchmarking.md

 test> print("=== Long load generation completed ===");
 === Long load generation completed ===

 ```

-Now you can proceed with monitoring:
+The load has been generated successfully.
+Now, you can proceed with the monitoring:

 - **mongotop** to observe activity per collection.
 - **mongostat** to monitor overall operations per second, memory usage, and network activity.